 A 45-minute delay here doomed the Union espionage attempt remembered as “The Great Locomotive Chase.”
 The first Confederate “Wayside Home,” or hospital, was here.
 Many followed eventually serving more than 10,000 soldiers.
 The Confederate Cemetery, containing grave sites of 250 unknown Confederate and two Union soldiers, is the site of the oldest continuous Confederate Memorial Day Observance.
 From Kingston, Gen. Sherman requested and received permission from Gen. Grant to execute “The March to the Sea.”
 Kingston witnessed the last surrender of Confederate troops east of the Mississippi by Gen. William T. Wofford on May 12, 1865.
 Kingston Women’s History Museums is open weekends, 1-4 PM.
 770-336-5540.

 Cassville is remembered by Civil War historians for what did not happen here: The Cassville Affair.
 During the Atlanta Campaign, Confederate Gen. Joe Johnston intended a major offensive here after tricking Sherman into dividing his forces at Adairsville.
 Quite likely, this offensive would have been successful and leveled the playing field for Johnston’s badly out-numbered troops.
 However, during the evening of May 18, 1864, Gen. John Hood convinced Johnston to withdraw south to Allatoona.
 Cassville was occupied by Union Forces from May till October 1864.
 On October 30, orders were issued to burn Cassville.
-Residents were given 20 minutes notice.
+When the Fifth Ohio Cavalry carried out those orders on November 5, 1864, Cassville residents were given just 20 minutes notice of the town’s fate.
 Only two homes and three churches survived of the town that had been home to two colleges, four hotels, a newspaper, wooden sidewalks, and the regional courthouse.

 The Cassville Affair was such a significant turn of events that one of five Atlanta Campaign Pocket Parks was constructed here by the WPA in the 1930’s.
 The Cassville Confederate Cemetery contains the grave sites of 300 Confederate soldiers as well as that of Gen. William T. Wofford.